Hearing Aid Technology

 2. Mid-Level Hearing Aid Technology

 Mid-Level digital hearing aids are automatic hearing aids, but they use a more basic noise reduction algorithm.
-They are for individuals who spend little time in noisy environments.
+They are for people who spend little time in noisy environments.
 They are best for wearers who don't have large differences in hearing loss levels across frequencies.

 3. Entry Level Hearing Aid Technology

 Entry Level digital hearing aids are non-automatic hearing aids that require users to make manual adjustments.
 Patients may need to push a button to reduce noise when they are in a difficult listening situation or adjust their volume control to regulate loudness.
 The programming adjustments are limited with this type of technology.
 For example, low and high frequencies can be adjusted, but not specific frequencies.
-Limitations in fine tuning are most problematic if you have an unusual pattern to your hearing loss.
-This level of technology is most appropriate for individuals who are primarily in quiet environments.
+Limits in fine tuning are most problematic if you have an unusual pattern to your hearing loss.
+This level of technology is most appropriate for individuals who are mostly in quiet environments.
 Also, this level is better for wearers with generally the same amount of hearing loss across all frequencies.

 Hearing Aid Features